reach-sh/reach-lang/examples/rps+-tut2/seriousrps_tutorial2.md

         interact.seeOutcome(outcome); });
       exit(); });
 ```
-- We change every reference from hand to batch, in this case find-and-replace works
+- We change every reference from hand to batch within the code block
 - In Line 35 and 63 the winner function call is changed to batchWinner

-The CLI changes similarly, by setting the batchSize, adding a getBatch function and replacing references to firstHand and getHand with firstBatch and getBatch.
+The CLI changes similarly, by setting the batchSize and adding a getBatch function.
 ```
 const batchSize = 5;
 const getBatch = async () => {